usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-2.rst

 Step 3: Register the Task
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Unlike last time, you must specify input and output types.
+Unlike in the :ref:`Hello World <tutorial-hello-world-in-dioptra>` simple logging function task with no inputs/outputs, this Task requires us to register the inputs and outputs along with their Types.
 Using Dioptra's autodetect functionality will help here.

 1. Click **Import Function Tasks** (top right of the editor) to auto-detect functions from ``sample_normal.py``.